arnav7897/NTRU/readme.md

 This is a simple and educational implementation of the NTRU public-key cryptosystem.
 NTRU is a lattice-based cryptosystem that is considered secure against quantum attacks, and is one of the candidates in the NIST Post-Quantum Cryptography standardization process.

 ## 📁 Project Structure

-ntru/
-├── src/ # Source code
-│ ├── poly.h # Polynomial structure and operations
-| ├── poly.c # include all important self made functions
-| ├── poly_inv.cpp #by using NTL library computing inverse
-| ├── LLL.cpp # Attacking this Toy version by LLL algorithm
-│ └── ntru.c # Every main functions like key generation, encryption,decrypion is happening here
-|
-├──assets/ # all the .txt file are saved here
-|   ├── input.txt  # serves as input for finding inverse through poly_inv.cpp using NTL lib
-|   ├── output.txt # contain output of inverse from poly_inv.cpp
-|   ├── public.txt # contain public parameters like public key and encrytion
-|   └── secret.txt # contain secret parameter in line just like a vector of dimention 2N parameters are f,g first N bits coeffecitents of f next N bit coeffitients of g
-|
-├── test_vectors/ # Sample inputs and expected outputs
-├── ntru_matrix.txt # Matrix used for LLL or attack simulation └── README.md # Project documentation
+<pre><code>📁 ntru/ ├── 📁 src/ # Source code │ ├── poly.h # Polynomial structure and operations │ ├── poly.c # All custom polynomial functions │ ├── poly_inv.cpp # Uses NTL to compute inverse │ ├── LLL.cpp # LLL attack on toy NTRU │ └── ntru.c # Keygen, encryption, and decryption │ ├── 📁 assets/ # Input/output files │ ├── input.txt # Input for poly_inv.cpp │ ├── output.txt # Output of inverse from poly_inv.cpp │ ├── public.txt # Public key and encryption output │ └── secret.txt # Secret parameters: f (0:N), g (N:2N) │ ├── 📁 test_vectors/ # Sample inputs and test matrices │ └── ntru_matrix.txt # Matrix for LLL attack │ └── README.md # Project documentation </code></pre>
 ## 🚀 Features

 - Polynomial arithmetic over rings